justsml/dans-blog/content/posts/2018-09-30--visualizing-promises/index.md

 The delay in milliseconds will be passed to `.then`'s callback.

-Let's look at 4 examples (w/ a corresponding timeline)...
+Let's look at 4 examples (with animated timelines).

 #### Example #1/4